international employment law firm alliance L&E Global

 3. Corporate Law Requirements

-The choosing of a Limitada or an S.A. as the type of the legal entity will take into account the desired ownership structure, legal flexibility, cost and confidentiality considerations, among other factors, as specific circumstances may warrant.
-According to our experience, the Limitada is the most suitable corporate type for most of the 100% owned subsidiaries (please note that, a whole-owned (subsidiária integral) S.A. may only be incorporated pursuant to public deed, in which a Brazilian entity shall be the sole shareholder, or by the acquisition by a Brazilian entity of all the shares – these restrictions do not apply to a Limitada).
+In general, the choice between a Limitada and S.A. depends on factors such as ownership structure, legal flexibility, cost and confidentiality considerations.
+In our experience, the Limitada is the most suitable corporate type for subsidiaries fully owned by a single shareholder (subsidiária integral), as it allows simpler incorporation procedures.
 Therefore, the requirements listed below are related to the incorporation of a Limitada.
 If needed, we can provide you with the requirements for the incorporation of an S.A.

 a) Compliance for Incorporation of a Limitada

-Although, not mandatory, it is advised to proceed with two feasibilities verification: (i) regarding the possibility to use the desired corporate name; and (ii) regarding the possibility to perform the intended activities at the place where the legal entity will be headquartered.
+Although it is not mandatory, it is advised to proceed with two (2) feasibilities verification: (i) regarding the possibility of using the desired corporate name; and (ii) regarding the possibility of performing the intended activities at the place where the legal entity will be headquartered.

 Upon conclusion of the aforementioned verification and once the partners or their legal representatives, as the case may be, execute the Articles of Association, the following steps have to be taken in order to have the company fully qualified to do business in Brazil: